anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 Tokens expire every 365 days.
 Tokens are needed to manage VPP-purchased apps, so [you'll need to renew them yearly](renew-ios-certificate-token.md).

 ### What's a managed device?
-The following scenario describes the difference between a managed and unmanaged device.
+To help you understand the difference between a managed and unmanaged device, let's look at the following scenario.

 A teacher brings a personal iOS device to school.
 During school hours, the teacher uses the device to schedule parent meetings and to keep track of class assignments.